ravendb/docs/docs/NOT ORGANIZED/FCM/fmc_configuration.markdown

 #Running in Failover Cluster Manager
-###This feature is noly avilable in the Enterprise Edition
+###Note that this feature is only avilable in the Enterprise Edition of RavenDB.

 In order to ensure RavenDB high availability you can run it on a failover cluster.